 What I love most about being the Arbinger Student Field Director at the Mckay Center is working with the incoming peacebuilding students who are first being introduced to peacebuilding and Arbinger.
 Arbinger’s theories are ones we use repetitively throughout the entire peacebuilding program so sometimes it can feel redundant after discussing the concepts for so many years, but it is exciting to see people’s reactions at their first exposure to it.
 I also think my own comprehension of it and application of it in my own life has increased as I have been forced to ponder the material and “get out of the box” myself.
 I also don’t want to be a hypocrite so I have to practice what I preach--it’s a humbling job!
 But it’s so cool because I feel like I’ve learned and grown a lot; it’s not your average on-campus college student job, but it’s really something that will help prepare me for the future.

-If anyone is interested in learning more or knowing how to get more involved, they can always contact Sarah Coles directly by email!
+If anyone is interested in learning more or knowing how to get more involved, they can always contact Sarah Coles, current field director over Arbinger, directly by email!

 Arbinger Field Director